jxcksonli/recipes/README.md

 # recipes
-Using HTML, creating a basic recipe website
+This simple project will be initially done HTML, creating a basic recipe website